Hot Pockets heir gets 5 months in prison for college scam

 BOSTON (AP) — An heir to the Hot Pockets fortune was sentenced to five months in prison Tuesday for trying to cheat and bribe her daughters' way into school as part of a nationwide college admissions scam.

-Michelle Janavs, whose father and uncle invented the microwaveable Hot Pockets turnovers before selling their company, apologized for abandoning her moral compass and hurting her family and friends.
+Michelle Janavs, whose father and uncle invented the microwaveable Hot Pockets turnovers before selling their company, showed no emotion as the judge delivered his sentence after she apologized for abandoning her moral compass and hurting her family and friends.

-“I am so very sorry that I tried to create an unfair advantage for my children,” she told the judge.
+“I am so very sorry that I tried to create an unfair advantage for my children,” she said.

-U.S. District Judge Nathaniel Gorton said Janavs' actions damaged “the entire system of higher education in this country.”
+The judge told Janavs that prison time was needed to deter others who might have the gall to use their wealth to break the law and dismissed her argument that her actions were motivated by a love for her children.

+The “vast majority of parents do not brazenly try to push their kids in the side door” of universities through bribery, U.S. District Judge Nathaniel Gorton said.
+“They don’t love their children any less than you do.
+They just play by the rules of common decency and fair play.”

 Janavs, of Newport Coast, California, is among nearly two dozen prominent parents who have admitted to participating in the scheme by paying huge sums to people willing to cheat on entrance exams for their children or pretend their kids were star athletes for sports they didn't play.